itsMapleLeaf/lovenote/content/timelines/ryder/the_first_day.md

 I couldn't be happier to hear a familiar face and voice.

-The plain, casual smile I give doesn't at all match the unending waterfall of joy and relief I feel inside.

-I slip my phone into the pocket of my hoodie, and I walk inside with Reina.
+I slip my phone into my pocket, and I walk inside with Reina.

 She's my twin sister.
 We applied to the same company, but for different positions.